R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/ElectricalMotors/Electrical Motors.md

 ## Overview

 The Electrical Motors hub provides a comprehensive overview of electric motor technology and its applications within the EV industry.
-By examining key concepts and advancements in motor design, we can better understand the factors influencing EV performance, efficiency, and sustainability.
+By examining key concepts and advancements in motor design, I've been able to better understand and effectively visualise the factors influencing EV performance, efficiency, and sustainability.

 ## Why It Matters